'Twas the Night Before Thanksgiving Lesson Plan

 Be aware that some students may find the idea of performing in front of peers scary and daunting.
 Try to be sensitive to that fact.

 Explain that the class will be taking on roles from the story, to perform as a retelling.
-Practice acting out the different parts of the story before assigning roles.
+Practice acting out the different parts of the story before performing.